xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[06/2024] I am co-organizing a special issue entitled "Advances in Detection-Oriented Multi-Sensor Fusion Beyond the Visible Spectrum" in Remote Sensing.
+Please submit your manuscript if you are interested. [[More details]](https://www.mdpi.com/journal/remotesensing/special_issues/T7010HP00E)

 [06/2024] One paper has been accepted by **IEEE Transactions on Intelligent Transportation Systems**.
 Congratulations to Zixian!
 This paper resulted from Zixian's MSc project at Imperial College London, where Prof. Demiris and I were his supervisors.

 [06/2024] Our workshop proposal entitled "DIFA: Deep Learning-based Image Fusion and Its Applications" has been accepted by the [British Machine Vision Conference (BMVC) 2024](https://bmvc2024.org/), which will be held in Glassgow, UK, on 25th - 28th November 2024.
 More details will come soon.